 MOFU is the stage where you have a narrowed-down section of interested leads that need to be converted to clients.
-These people are researching various options and it is at this point of time that you need to not only educate them about your product but also let them know why they should choose your product over others.
+These people are researching various options, and it is at this point in time that you need to not only educate them about your product but also let them know why they should choose your product over others.
 Some MOFU content ideas are:

 - Case studies

 - Email drip